tjapit/quartz/content/fleets/202510062232-hg-gj:-post-post-mortem.md

 - No **Nytcast indicator** on the left,
 - No **damage bar** for the enemy.

-Those game elements were in there largely because I was inspired by Dr. Gabriel Pappalardo's talk on Conveyance; a big thank you to vemm who hosted the free event over at [HG Members](https://coaching.healthygamer.gg/memberships).
-One question really knocked me over, "How would your players play your game if they don't understand it?"
-Which made me sigh in frustration at first because that meant I needed to shift stuff over in order to make room for this, but it also kicked my butt into gear to make those HUD elements.
+Those game elements were in there largely inspired by **Dr. Gabriel Pappalardo**'s talk on Conveyance; a big thank you to **vemm**  who hosted the free event over at [HG Members](https://coaching.healthygamer.gg/memberships).
+One question really knocked me over, "*How would your players play your game if they don't understand it?*", which made me sigh in frustration at first because that meant I needed to shift stuff over in order to make room for this, but it also kicked my butt into gear to make those HUD elements.

-But even with that at top of mind, I couldn't make a more proper tutorial in time for submission, which is why we ended up with this version of Anxst tutorial; an infodump in the form of a dialog.
+But even with that at top of mind, I couldn't make a more proper tutorial in time for submission, which is why we ended up with this version of Anxst tutorial; *an infodump in the form of a dialog*.
 It was a sacrifice I had to make, either having a better tutorial or have the game trailer, and I chose the game trailer because I wanted to learn how to make a video and put it out on YouTube.

-I really, *really* didn't want anything to break in the last minute, which was why the trailer was the safer choice in my mind.u I don't regret the choice because I'm happy with how everything turned out so far, the trailer is a banger in my mind because I didn't think I could make it in the first place.
-But having a better tutorial is definitely a lesson that I'll be carrying over to the next jam, if I ever decide to do any after this.
+I really, *really* didn't want anything to break in the last minute, which was why the trailer was the safer choice in my mind.
+I don't regret the choice because I'm pretty happy with how everything turned out so far, the trailer is a banger in my mind because I didn't even think I could make it in the first place; my expectations were low.
+But anyways, having a better tutorial is definitely a lesson that I'll be carrying over to the next jam, if I ever decide to do any after this.

 ## Progression

 In the same veins, *difficulty spikes*.
 This is an interesting one because I only really realized this after the jam and people have played the game, some of the difficulty jumps were just a bit too sudden for a lot of players.
-I didn't have the chance to get people to playtest it because the game was done at the eleventh hour, and I didn't take into account that me being *very close* to the project would cause problems.
+I didn't have the chance to invite people to playtest it because the game was done at the eleventh hour, and I didn't take into account that me being *very close* to the project would cause problems.
 I didn't feel the difficulty spike *because* I'd been playing the game for a bloody month while developing it at that point, no wonder I felt that it was easy XD

 But at the same time, I'd also decided from the start that I wanted a difficult game, something that would remind me of how I felt when I got good with Mega Man Star Force.
-Elden Ring was also a big inspiration for this too, which made me think, I probably should've put the souls-like tag right from the get-go.
-The last minute addition of the bossfight (with the giant HP bar) was inspired by that, it just felt like something was lacking when I was playing the game.
-I thought it wasn't difficult enough, which brings us back to the problem of being too close to the game and not thinking about playtesting in the first place.
+Elden Ring was a big inspiration for this too, which made me think, I probably should've put the souls-like tag right from the get-go.
+The last minute addition of the bossfight (with the giant HP bar) was inspired by that, it just felt like something was lacking from my last couple playthroughs of Anxst near the end of the jam.
+I thought it wasn't difficult enough, which brings us back to the problem of being too close to the game and not thinking about playtesting in the first place, getting a different perspective.

 > [!NOTE] Kudos to anyone who got to the bossfight!